DangeL187/LordWorld/README.txt

 Folders:
-bin - all executable applications build - build files doc - documentation for every LW's module lib - libraries that you will need to build LW src - LW's source code test - LW's files used for testing
+bin - all executable applications build - build files doc - changelog and other documentation lib - libraries that you will need to build LW src - LW's source code test - LW's files used for testing